isc-projects/kea/doc/guide/api.rst

        "text": <string>
    }

-Result is an integer representation of the status.
+The result is an integer representation of the status.
 Currently supported statuses are:

 -  0 - success